Farushaaa/Guess-the-Number-Game/README.md

 https://farushaaa.github.io/Guess-the-Number-Game

 Once you opened this link, the number will be randomly chosen.
-All you need is to guess this number, and click "check" button to check if you are right with your guess or not.
-You will also recieve a scores after you guessed the correct number.
-Your score will be updated each time if you will guess the number faster.
+All you need is to guess this number, enter the number in a box and click "Check" button to check if you are right with your guess or not.

+For each incorrect attempt your score will be decreased by one.
+Also you will be given a Hint Message in the right side.

+Once you guessed the number your highscore will be updated by your "best" score.
+Therefore, try to guess secret number faster.

+Press "Again" button if you want to play one more game.

-Play and have fun!
+Good luck and have fun!